CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

 [uliege](https://sketchfab.com/3d-models/homo-rudolfensis-efdb526f504842828d4e6133cf8b5f02)
 - KMN ER-1470
 - sized from the model, x:61.86
+model is in the final folder. the model GOL is 156mm. can't find the actual

 [fragments](https://sketchfab.com/3d-models/homo-habilis-25011rp48-1-cranial-fragment-9805e109b6d14a9499485d0672710cbf) buncha fragments from this guy. well, 3. they make up the skull and would be neat to print